Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Minimax Risk and Main Results

 \end{Def} In other words, $\hat{M}$ is (asymptotically) minimax optimal if it achieves, up to constants, the best possible rate of convergence in the worst case.

 Studying a minimax rate of convergence is twofold.
-On one hand, deriving an upper bound on $R_n$ boils down to give an estimator and to study its quality uniformly on $\mathcal{D}$.
-On the other hand, lower bounding $R_n$ amounts to study the worst possible case in $\mathcal{D}$.
+On one hand, deriving an upper bound on $R_n$ boils down to provide an estimator and to study its quality uniformly on $\mathcal{D}$.
+On the other hand, bounding $R_n$ from below amounts to study the worst possible case in $\mathcal{D}$.
 This part is usually achieved with standard Bayesian techniques \cite{Lecam73}.
 For the models considered in the present paper, the rates were given in \cite{Genovese12,Kim2015}.